MAAP-Project/user-metadata-form/deployment/README.md

 npm install
 ```

-2. CDK bootstrap.
+2. Conditional on the AWS account and region, run CDK bootstrap.
 This step is only necessary once per AWS account / region combination.

 ```
 AWS_REGION=us-west-2